 Includes Everest Base Camp!

-Cycling the Tibetan Plateaus from Lhasa to Kathmandu is an awe-inspiring experience and a must for adventure cyclists.
-Our Tibet cycle tour travels between two of Asia's most exotic cities.
-We ride 4 major passes above 5000m and traverse a distance of 1000km over the backbone of the Himalayas.
+Cycling the Tibetan Plateaus from Lhasa to Kathmandu is an awe-inspiring experience and a must for adventure cyclists. redspokes’ Tibet cycling holiday takes you on a journey between two of Asia's most exotic cities.
+We ride 4 major passes above 5000m and traverse a 1000km over the backbone of the Himalayas.

-Starting in Nepal, after a couple of days to explore Kathmandu and warm up with some local rides.
+Starting in Nepal, we have a couple of days to explore Kathmandu and warm up with some local rides.
 We take a dramatic flight across the great Himalayan range to Lhasa, capital of Tibet and spiritual heartland.
 Lhasa means ‘Place of the Gods’.
 This is one of the most interesting, remote and spectacular parts of the world.
 We have three days to acclimatise and to explore the city’s old quarter before our cycling begins and we ride across a beautiful landscape of snow-capped summits.
 All around us are signs of religious devotion; prayer flags fluttering on the tallest mountain passes and processions of devout pilgrims travelling to the numerous monasteries and temples.

-Riding to Everest Base Camp is a spectacular feature of our tour and a major cycling challenge, as the road climbs almost fifty hairpin bends over the Pang La Pass.
-Here at 5,150m we see the magnificent views of the Himalayas and of Mt.
+Riding to Everest Base Camp is an exhilarating feature of our tour and a major cycling challenge, as the road climbs almost fifty hairpin bends over the Pang La Pass.
+Here at 5,205m we see the magnificent views of the Himalayas and of Mt.
 Everest itself.
 Coming face to face with Everest, the world’s most famous mountain, is an experience few will ever forget.
-From here our journey continues as we return to Nepal completing a marathon downhill cycle in the world.
+From here our journey continues over more high passes before we return to Nepal with a marathon downhill cycle.

 redspokes’ Tibet cycling holiday offers great physical challenges: extreme mountain biking through breath taking scenery as you cycle the "Roof of the World".